fikrianggara/indathon-round1-2024/README.md

 ### Script

 usable code can be found in `main.py`.
-There are functions that I used to do the forecasting start from importing data, transform, modelling and forecasting. there's also documentation of each function.
+There are functions that I use to do the forecast, starts from importing data, transform, modelling and forecasting.
+Each function has their documentation.
 There's also `main.ipynb` notebook that I use to explore and analysing the data and the model.

 ### Resource used

-the data input used about 2.7KB of memory
+The data input takes about 2.7KB of memory

 ### Total Execution Time